ad-freiburg/elevant/docs/mapping_files.md

       Q10000001	Tatyana Kolotilshchikova

-* **`qid_to_sitelinks.tsv`**: QID and sitelink count for all entities in Wikidata. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.* Example entry:
+* **`qid_to_sitelinks.tsv`**: QID and sitelink count for all entities in Wikidata. *This file is an intermediate file used only to generate a Python database and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:

       Q1	203

 * **`qid_to_sitelinks.db`**:  Same as `qid_to_sitelink.tsv` but stored as a Python dbm database where the QIDs are the keys and the sitelink counts are the values.

-* **`qid_to_aliases.tsv`**: QID and synonyms for all entities in Wikidata. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.* Example entry:
+* **`qid_to_aliases.tsv`**: QID and synonyms for all entities in Wikidata. *This file is an intermediate file used only to generate a Python database and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:

       Q1	all;cosmos;creation;existence;Heaven and earth;macrocosm;metagalaxy;Our Universe;outer space;space;system;The Cosmos;The Universe;Universe;world;Yin and Yang